St. Mary's Convent, Ollur

 St. Mary's Convent is a Roman Catholic convent situated in Ollur, Thrissur city of India.
 It is the first convent in the present territory started by the Syro-Malabar Catholic Archeparchy of Thrissur.
 It has become a great tourist and pilgrimage attraction after the Canonisation of Euphrasia Eluvathingal (Evuprasiamma).It is a modern convent compared to the other monasteries.

 History

 The convent was started by the Metropolitan Archbishop of Thrissur John Menachery.
-It opened the door for the nuns in 24 May 1900.
+It opened the door for the nuns on 24 May 1900.
 Saint Euphrasia Eluvathingal (Evuprasiamma) stayed in this convent from 1900 till death.
-She was the Assistant Superior and in-charge of the novices from 1904-1910.
+She was the Assistant Superior and in-charge of the novices from 1904 to 1910.
 During this period, Blessed Maria Theresa Chiramel also stayed in the convent.
-From 1913-1916, she was the Superior of the convent.
+From 1913 to 1916, she was the Superior of the convent.